Las Vegas Child Health Resources from Dr. Eileen Shi, Board Certified Pediatrician

 Are you worried that your child may have autism, but you’re not sure how the autism diagnosis process actually works?
 You’re not alone.
 Most parents I speak with feel stuck in that in-between space.
 You notice certain behaviors.
 You bring them up at a check-up.
 You fill out a form.
 And then you’re left wondering……

-> learn more about The Autism Diagnosis Process: What to Expect
+> keep reading about The Autism Diagnosis Process: What to Expect

 Gut Health and Autism: Can the Microbiome Improve ASD Symptoms?